Microservice Architectural Patterns Play Critical Role in Realizing Benefits

 To improve your application agility, microservices is the answer you’re looking for.
 This software development technique allows you to break large applications into loosely-coupled, independent modules that communicate with each other through lightweight-language agnostic protocols like RESTful APIs.
 The architectural style has become widely-used among developers for web-based applications—thanks to its ability to manage APIs and execute highly-defined, discrete tasks.

-Businesses that successfully adopt microservices can significantly accelerate the time it takes to convert their great ideas into customer value that generates revenue and sustains long-term customer relationships.
+Businesses that successfully adopt the correct microservice patterns for their application can significantly accelerate the time it takes to convert their great ideas into customer value that generates revenue and sustains long-term customer relationships.
 That’s because microservices do not require development teams to rewrite and deploy an entire application when they add new features.
 And since microservices applications produce a smaller codebase, on-going software maintenance is much easier and takes less time.

 As your development team considers adopting the microservices technique, or if you need to enhance your current microservices approach, it’s important to get a feel for the different architectural patterns that pertain to microservices.
 In this blog, we present an overview of some of the more widely-used patterns and how each one fits into an overall microservices architecture.